POETGroup/moodle-filter_embedrc/README.md

 Login as an admin on the Moodle site and install the filter.

 ##To use:
-By default the embedrc filter is enabled for all content.
-You can change this under Plugins > Filters.
+By default the embedrc filter is disabled.
+You can turn it on under Plugins > Filters.

+All supported providers are enabled per default.
+Restrictions can be enabled in the filter settings.

 The filter can work in two ways: